HL7/fhir-ips/pages/ipsStructure.md

 ## Medication Summary

 The medication summary section contains a description of the patient's medications relevant for the scope of the patient summary.

 The actual content could depend on the jurisdiction, it could report:
 - the currently active medications;
 - the current and past medications considered relevant by the authoring GP;
 - the patient prescriptions or dispensations automatically extracted by a regional or a national EHR.

 In all those cases however medications are documented in the Patient Summary as medication statements.

+The entries of this section must be one of the choices below:
-This section requires either an entry indicating the subject is known not to be on any relevant medication; either an entry indicating that no information is available about medications; or entries summarizing the subject's relevant medications.
+- an entry stating that the patient is known not to be under any relevant medication+;+
+- an entry stating that no information is available about the patient's potential medications;
+- one or more entries enumerating the patient's relevant medication (one entry per medication).

 ## Allergies and Intolerances